Bio-Prime/documentation/docs/index.md

 #### Guest / General user

-A Guest / General user will have the access to primer data (view only) and will be able to export data.
+A Guest / General user has access to primer data (view only) and can export data for printing or other use.

 #### Student

-A Student will have access to primer data (view only) and history view.
-They will be able to export data and modify primer volume,
+A Student has access to primer data (view only) and history view.
+They can export data and modify primer volume or add a comment.

 #### Laboratory Technician

-A Laboratory Technician will have access to primer data (view only) and history view.
-They will be able to import  (but not export), order new / reorder primers and modify primer volume and state (formulation).
+A Laboratory Technician has access to primer data (view only) and history view.
+They are able to import  (but not export), order new / reorder primers and modify primer volume and state (formulation).

 #### Researcher / Lab Staff

-A Researcher / Lab Staff will have access to primer data (view only) and history view.
-They will be able to import and also export data, to add or remove primers, modify primer data, volume and state (formulation) and order new / reorder primers.
+A Researcher / Lab Staff has access to primer data (view only) and history view.
+They are able to import and also export data, add or remove primers, modify primer data, volume and state (formulation) and order new / reorder primers.

 #### Administrator

-The Administrator will have access to primer data (view only) and history view.
-They will be able to import and also export data, to add or remove primers, modify primer data, volume and state (formulation) and order new primers / reorder primers.
-They will see the users overview and be able to add or remove users, modify  access level of users and modify their roles.
+The Administrator has access to primer data (view only) and history view.
+They can export and also import data, add or remove primers, modify primer data, volume and state (formulation) and order new primers / reorder primers.
+They can see the users overview (access to user data) and are able to add or remove users, modify the level of access of users and change their roles.

 ## System Functionality